Wake me, when you need me…

 Even with the appointments of Sotaro Tojima (audio director) and Neil Davidge (lead composer), the sound design in Halo 4 is on par with previous titles and, in some respects, surpasses them.
 The much-loved theme is missing, but is replaced by several tense and sweeping scores that compliment the on-screen action superbly.
 On the voice acting front, Steve Downes returns as Master Chief and Jen Taylor reprises her role as Cortana.
 Both are fantastic, delivering their lines with emotion and purpose, something that was missing from previous titles at times.
 Even the side characters are voiced well, and some of you will be happy to know those crazy screams from the Covenant Grunts are present.
 After all these years, they’re still so damn hilarious.

 It couldn’t have been easy for 343 Industries to take over development duties for Halo franchise on the back of Bungie’s incredible success.
 Imagine the predicament, do they overhaul tried and tested gameplay mechanics or just leave everything as it is and just throw in a new story?
 It must have been a difficult decision.
 In the end, what they’ve done with Halo 4 is somewhere in between those two options.
-The core gameplay is essentially the same as previous titles, which means the guns, grenade and melee combination is still prominent whether your playing the campaign or competitive multiplayer.
+The core gameplay is essentially the same as previous titles, which means the guns, grenade and melee combination is still prominent whether you’re playing the campaign or competitive multiplayer.
 However, 343 Industries have also freshened proceedings up by introducing new enemies that require different tactics to be taken out and mixed them up with some fantastic set piece battles.
 One moment you’ll be on a ship resisting a Covenant onslaught, the next you’ll be jumping into a Wraith with comrades and taking down everything in your path.
 Very rarely during the campaign will you be repeating the same task or staying one particular environment for too long.
 Both were glaring flaws present in quite a few of the previous titles in the series, so it’s nice to see that 343 Industries have taken note and eradicated these annoyances with some good level/mission design.

 The missions are helped greatly by some excellent AI, keeping you on your toes throughout the length of the campaign.
 Halo titles have always been known for their top notch AI, with enemies moving and reacting to your actions in a believable way and Halo 4 is no different.
 In fact, the AI seems slightly improved, but that could be down the introduction of new enemy types that attack and defend themselves in ways the Covenant perhaps didn’t in previous titles.
 The majority of the battles against these enemies are an incredible amount of fun, so much so that you’ll look forward to the next encounter.